epfl-scitas/xdp/README.md

 eXtended Deploy - define and deploy a software stack over different architectures using Spack

+## general overview

+The goal of xdp is to install a software stack (defined in the stack file) on a given platform (defined in the platform file).
+This is acheived by designing a stack file general enough to support different architectures between hardware platforms.

+This is acheived through the use of filters and tokens which are two methods used by xdp to read data from the platform file and write the `spack.yaml` file that spack is waiting for to install the stack.

+Using the filtering mechanism xdp can read the fabrics interconnect declared in the platform file and `chose` the corresponding set of variants in the stack file when installing the MPI library.

+Using the tokens mechanism xdp can read in the platform file the compiler provided by the platform OS and then `replace` it in the stack file where needed.

 ## the stack file

 This is the main file where the packages to be installed are listed.
 Everything is done